danbates1452/portable-python/README.md

 # portable-python
-Easy to setup python environment for my own use on the University of Sussex Engineering and Informatics School computers
+Easy to set up python environment for my own use in data science / machine learning projects.
+Comes with PyTorch (w/Cuda), and the usual suspects.
+See requirements.txt for the full list.

 ## Installation
 ### Python 3.8.10